 Learn something new every day More Info... by email

 Throughout most of the history of medical science, new drugs have been discovered though a process of trial-and-error or simply through sheer luck.
 As the demand for new and more effective drugs has increased, a new method of drug development called rational drug design has begun to replace the old methods.
 In rational drug design, biologically active compounds are specifically designed or chosen to work with a particular drug target.
-Rational drug design often involves the use of molecular design software, which researchers use to create three-dimensional models of drugs and their biological targets.
+This method often involves the use of molecular design software, which researchers use to create three-dimensional models of drugs and their biological targets.
 For this reason, the process is also known as computer-aided drug design.

 A drug target, or biological target, is usually one of two types.
 The first type is a molecule in the human body that causes disease when it is defective in some way.
 The second is a molecule from a disease-causing microorganism.
 Drug development involves discovering or designing new chemical compounds that interact with these targets in a beneficial way, such as by interacting with cholesterol to remove it from the body or by interacting with a virus to cause its death.

 Older methods of developing new medications have several flaws that make drug discovery an expensive business.
 The easiest and fastest method of developing a new drug is simply to discover, through sheer luck, that a certain compound is biologically active against a drug target of interest.
 Perhaps the most famous such incident was the discovery of penicillin by Alexander Fleming in 1928.
 The microbiologist discovered the first antibiotic when some bacterial cultures he was working with became contaminated with a bactericidal fungus.
 Of course, this type of chance discovery does not happen very often, and luck is not something that drug companies rely on for the development of new medications.